Engin-Boot/pong-stage-Royarunimb12/Stage0/give-me-a-name-too.md

 Given the main menu is displayed
 When the play button is displayed
-Then ball, paddle and initial score initialises and get rendered
+Then ball, paddle and initial score initializes and get rendered